Alkimos railway station: Platforms

+Bus routes

 The Alkimos station bus interchange has eight bus stands and four regular bus routes.
 Routes 485 and 486 run to Butler station to the south.
 Routes 491 and 492 run to Eglinton station to the north.
 Train replacement buses operate as route 904.
 The number of bus routes is planned to significantly expand as the population of the surrounding area expands.